A smiling woman paddles a blue kayak on calm water with sailboats anchored in the distance.

 Accessibility

-The village centre and main attractions are on relatively flat ground, with paved paths along the Ulster Way.
-The community hall and most public facilities provide wheelchair‑friendly access.
+The village centre and main attractions are on fairly flat ground, with paved paths along the Ulster Way.
+The community hall and most public facilities are wheelchair-accessible.

-• Inch Abbey – Well‑preserved monastic ruins set in a tranquil riverside park, ideal for a leisurely walk. [/inch-abbey/]
+• Inch Abbey – monastic ruins in a riverside park, good for a walk. [/inch-abbey/]

-• Tollymore Forest Park – Famous for its woodland trails, waterfalls and historic bridges, a favourite spot for families and hikers. [/tollymore-forset_co_down/]
+• Tollymore Forest Park – woodland trails, waterfalls and old bridges. [/tollymore-forset_co_down/]

-• Crawfordsburn Country Park – Coastal woodland with scenic cliffs and a beach, offering picnicking areas and gentle walks. [/crawfordsburn_country_park_co_down/]
+• Crawfordsburn Country Park – coastal woodland with a beach and picnic areas. [/crawfordsburn_country_park_co_down/]

 Seasonal tips

-Water‑sport activities on Strangford Lough are at their busiest from late May through September, when daylight hours are longest and the weather is most reliable.
-Outside this period, the yacht clubs may run reduced schedules, so it’s advisable to contact them in advance.
+Water sports on Strangford Lough are busiest from late May through September, when the daylight is longest and the weather most reliable.
+Outside that, the yacht clubs may run reduced schedules, so phone ahead.